colinhacks/zshy/README.md

 Many environments don't support `package.json#exports` yet (React Native, older bundlers, legacy TypeScript projects).
 For maximum compatibility:

+1. Remove `"type": "module"` from your `package.json` (if present)
-1. Put your source files in your package root (not in a `src` directory)
+2. Put your source files in your package root (not in a `src` directory)
-2. Set `outDir: "."` in your `tsconfig.json`
+3. Set `outDir: "."` in your `tsconfig.json`

-This setup lets imports like `"your-library/utils"` auto-resolve to `"your-library/utils/index.js"` in environments that predate modern module resolution.
-Zod uses this approach for broader compatibility.
+With this setup, your build outputs (`index.js`, etc) will be written to disk right next to their corresponding source files.
+This lets you simulate subpath imports; imports like `"your-library/utils"` will generally resolve to `"your-library/utils/index.js"` in environments that predate modern module resolution.
+Zod uses this approach for broader compatibility with the following environments:

+1. **Node.js v12.7 or older**
+2. **TypeScript projects using legacy configs** - e.g. `"module": "commonjs"`
+3. **React Native** - The Metro bundler does not support `"exports"` by default

 <br/>